All you need to know for the Trumbull County Fair

 - Wednesday: $12 admission, veterans and first responders free with proper ID

-- Thursday – Sunday: $12 – includes rides and grandstand except the mechanical bull ride
+- Thursday – Sunday: $12 – includes rides and grandstand, except for the mechanical bull ride

 - Wednesday – Sunday: Senior citizens 62 and older $5

-- Free mechanical rides with purchase of daily admission ticket (excluding the mechanical bull)
+- Free mechanical rides with the purchase of daily admission ticket (excluding the mechanical bull)

 Tickets